Joselyne123/Password-Locker/README.md

  # User Stories
  .
 As a user, I want to create a password locker account with my details, a login username and password.

+ .
+As a user, I want to store my already existing account credentials in the application.
+Assuming I already have a twitter account, I want to store my already existing twitter username and password in the application.

  # SetUp / Installation Requirements
  Prerequisites
  .python3.6